 Apps.
 There are so many photography apps these days that can help make your photos look really professional, and even help out lighting issues.
-My favorite right now is PicTapGo.
+My favorite is PicTapGo.

 Announcements.
 For some stunning announcements, as well as some fun photography ideas, check out Minted.com.
 My favorites right now are the foiled ones, they are shiny and so fun!
 They also have some unique gifts for graduates as well.